 - The original of the manuscript is submitted in electronic format.
 The metadata and the text of the manuscript should be arranged in the following order: the title of the article (in Russian); surname and initials of the author (in Russian); university name (in Russian); country, city (in Russian); orcid; abstract and keywords (in Russian); the title of the article (in English); Name, patronymic initial, surname (in English); university name (in English); country, city (in English); orcid; abstract and keywords (in English); text of the article; the list “Literature” and “References”; information about the author in Russian and English.

 - If the article is written in English, German or French, first comes the title of the article (in English); first name, first letter of patronymic, surname of the author (in English); affiliation (university, country, city) in English; orcid; abstract and the keywords (in English), title of the article (in Russian); surname and initials of the author (in Russian); university name (in Russian); country, city (in Russian); orcid; text of the article, the lists “Literature” and “References”, and information about the author in Russian and English.
-Abstract and keywords in German and French are not required.
+It is required that an article in German and French should be accompanied by the title, key words and the abstract in the relevant language.

 - All papers have to be written in Word 6.0/7.0 (.doc or .rtf formats), font Times New Roman, font size 14, line spacing 1.5, paragraph indentation 0.7 (selected in the menu).
 If you use a non-standard font, please, attach a file with the font to your email, and attach a PDF copy of the article.
 Language material used for illustration should be italicized.
 Single quotation marks (‘’) are used to specify lexical meaning, angle quotes («») are used to mark quotations, English double quotation marks (“”) single out a quote inside a quotation, and semantic emphasis can be expressed by spacing.